remix-run/remix/docs/discussion/routes.md

 └── root.tsx
 ```

-To configure this structure into the same URLs as the previous examples, you can use the `routes` function in `vite-config.ts`:
+To configure this structure into the same URLs as the previous examples, you can use the `routes` function in `vite.config.ts`:

 ```ts filename=vite.config.ts
 import { vitePlugin as remix } from "@remix-run/dev";